Stuart Rose: Career

 On 19 January 2011, Rose was appointed as a non-executive director of Woolworths Holdings Ltd, a large South African retail group listed on the Johannesburg Stock Exchange.

 On 6 September 2012, Rose was appointed as non-executive chairman of Dressipi.com, an online personalised fashion service that matches clothes and accessories to a shopper's shape, style and individual preferences.

 In 2013, Rose became an independent non-executive director and chairman of Ocado, the UK internet-only grocery retailer.

 He was recruited to advise the government on turning around failing hospitals, asked to examine how to improve the organisational culture in under-performing hospitals and ways to recruit talent from inside and outside the NHS in February 2014.

 In 2014, Rose was created a life peer and took a seat on the Conservative benches in the House of Lords.
 In October 2015, Rose was appointed chair of Britain Stronger in Europe, the official remain campaign in the 2016 referendum on the United Kingdom's membership of the European Union.
 After stating to a select committee in March 2016 that wages would go up should Britain leave the European Union, his public role was allegedly limited for the rest of the campaign.
 In 2019, Rose dismissed calls for a second referendum, stating that he 'believes in a democratic process', despite being a Remainer.

 In 2015 Rose became Chairman of Time Out Market, owned by Time Out Group.

 On 14 July 2020, Rose stepped down from his role as chairman of Ocado.

 As of 2020 Rose chaired privately held businesses including Dressipi, an online fashion start-up, and Zenith, a vehicle-leasing and fleet management company.

 On 21 January 2021, Rose was appointed non-executive chairman of EG Group.

 On 23 November 2021, Rose was appointed chairman of Asda as its first dedicated chairman in more than 20 years.

+On 19 September 2024, Rose took on executive responsibilities at Asda, leading day-to-day operations alongside TDR Capital's Rob Hattrell.

 Personal life

-His mother, who had a history of depression, committed suicide at the age of 49 by taking an overdose combined with alcohol when Rose was 26 years old.
+His mother, who had a history of depression, took her own life at the age of 49.
+She took an overdose combined with alcohol when Rose was 26 years old.

 Rose lives in Central London and Suffolk.
 He married Jennifer Cook in 1973 in Marylebone.
 They had one son and one daughter.
 After they separated, Rose lived with fashion writer Kate Reardon.
 Then, after separating from Reardon in 2009, and stepping down from his positions at M&S, Rose and Cook divorced in 2010.

 On 16 July 2010, Rose was given an honorary Doctor of Laws (LL.D) from the University of Leeds, the same university from which his son graduated.